 If you’re feeling comfortable moving ahead with this flour (and you should feel comfortable, but I understand if you don’t), then you’re ready to make one of the best gluten-free pizzas of your life!

-In a separate bowl, combine 1 tsp (5 grams) of instant yeast with 1 cup (215 grams) of warm water.
-Mix it and set it aside for 3-5 minutes to activate.
-Once the yeast activates, add 1 tsp (8 grams) of olive oil to the mixture and give it a stir.
+In a separate bowl, combine one teaspoon of dry active yeast with one cup of warm water.
+Mix it together and set it aside for 3-5 minutes to activate.
+Once the yeast bubbles and foams on top of the mixture, add one teaspoon of olive oil to the mixture and stir it together.

-Now add your wet ingredients to your flour mixture and mix on medium speed for 8 minutes in your standing mixer.
+Add the wet ingredients to the flour mixture and mix on medium speed in your standing mixer for eight minutes.
 The flour will be soft and a bit sticky.

-Add some of the Caputo flour to a flat surface or your countertop, then add the dough.
-Mix the dough gently with your hands to incorporate more of the flour until it’s no longer sticking to your hands and the perfect texture of pizza dough.
+Add extra Caputo flour to a flat surface (a clean countertop or large Silpat mat), then place the dough on the surface.
+Mix the dough gently with your hands to incorporate more flour until it’s no longer sticking to your hands and feels like pizza dough.

-If the dough is too sticky to work with, add a little olive oil to your hands.
-It will help you form the dough into a ball without sticking.
+If the dough is too sticky, add a little olive oil to your hands.
+It will help you form the dough into a ball without it sticking to your hands.

-Add the dough to a lightly greased bowl, cover with plastic wrap, and allow it to rise for 2-3 hours in a warm place.
-I use a warming mat that helps my yeast goods rise well.
-If your house is cold, give it an extra hour to rise.
+Add the dough to a lightly greased bowl, cover it with plastic wrap, and allow it to rise for 2-3 hours in a warm place.
+If your house is warm or you use the proofing setting on your oven, you’ll need less time.
+If your house is cold, you may need to give the dough extra rise time.

-(If you have a pizza oven, follow pizza oven cooking instructions carefully. )
+Watch the pizza carefully, as oven temperatures can vary.
+If you have a pizza oven, follow the pizza oven cooking instructions carefully.